 First things first: if you have been arrested for driving under the influence of alcohol or drugs in Florida, you need to talk to a lawyer quickly.
 You only have 10 days to request a hearing with the DMV or your driver's license will automatically be suspended.
-At the law firm of The Law Offices of Edwards & Mason, our lawyers have defended innumerable people facing driving under the influence charges.
+At the law firm of The Law Offices of Edwards & Jones, our lawyers have defended innumerable people facing driving under the influence charges.
 We will represent you both at your DMV hearing and in your DUI criminal case.

 Free attorney consultation: Contact our DUI/DWI lawyers in Gainesville and Ocala, to talk to an attorney about your case.
 People arrested for DUI in Florida face costly penalties, even for a first-time offense.
 Those penalties include: